 It's about judicial philosophy.

-This would be her second choice, and they believe in judicial activism, the things that they would never pass legislatively, the things that would never get them elected at the ballot box.
+And they believe in judicial activism, the things that they would never pass legislatively, the things that would never get them elected at the ballot box.

-These are left wingers who have a secular vision of a particular American future which requires that they crush and drive out of the public square anybody who believes in the classical vision of America.
+These are left-wingers who have a secular vision of a particular American future, which requires that they crush and drive out of the public square anybody who believes in the classical vision of America.

-And so that's why you get this sort of uh totalitarian bullying and the hostility and the things you're seeing in the streets.
+And so that's why you get this sort of totalitarian bullying and the hostility and the things you're seeing in the streets.

 I mean, these are people who are desperate to impose their will on the rest of us, and they're watching it start to slip away, and it's driving them crazy.